-Last Updated on 8th June 2022 by Pauline
+Last Updated on 21st September 2022 by Pauline Loughlin

 Vermicelli are long, thin pasta noodles similar to spaghetti or angel hair pasta.
 There are different sizes of vermicelli as well, with some thicker and some thinner.
 And most people may be familiar with the vermicelli that looks a lot like long, thin rice.

 No matter which kind you are using, I’ll show you how to cook vermicelli in a way that prevents it from sticking together, overcooking, or undercooking.

 What Is Vermicelli?

 This is a rather thin rice pasta that often looks like rice and some people mistake it for just that.
 However, it is considered a type of pasta, and it can be used the same way as any pasta noodle, but the cooking method may vary.

 What are vermicelli noodles made of?
 These Asian style noodles are made from the rice flour.
 That’s good news for anyone who’s trying to have a gluten free diet or reduce the amount of gluten they consume.